-We often get asked if we build WordPress websites, so we've put together this article to explain why we don't - and never will.
+We often get asked if we build WordPress websites, so we've put together this article to explain why we don't.
 Are there any circumstances in which we’d recommend WordPress?
 The simple answer is: it depends on what it is that you do.
 If you're a blogger and want a straightforward blogging platform, it's probably the right solution for you.
 However if you want a fully customisable, scalable and secure business website, it definitely isn’t.
 Here’s why.

 You’re only as good as your plugins